pawaka2025/venuvia/docs/source/introduction.rst

 - **Prohibitive costs of GPU usage for data analytics**:

   GPUs have become the default accelerator for graph systems, especially those leveraging GraphBLAS and massively parallel computation.
 Yet, their architecture is inherently hostile to clustered computing environments.
 Unlike CPUs or distributed memory systems that are naturally designed to scale across nodes, GPUs remain optimized for monolithic single-unit performance.

-    This has driven the industry towards increasingly large and costly standalone devices (e.g., NVIDIA A100, H100).
+  This has driven the industry towards developing increasingly larger and costlier monolithic units (ie NVIDIA A100, H100).
 Such designs concentrate computational power into fragile singular points of failure: when a GPU fails, the entire expensive unit must be replaced, rather than incrementally scaling or swapping smaller, cheaper components.
 This lack of fault tolerance makes them impractical for sustainable, large-scale distributed analytics.

   Moreover, GPUs impose further burdens:

   - **Economic** – their costs are skyrocketing, pricing out smaller institutions.
   - **Environmental** – high energy draw and electronic waste from rapid obsolescence.
-    - **Accessibility** – cloud providers (Google, Amazon, IBM) frequently impose **regional locks**, limiting global availability.
+  - **Accessibility** – cloud providers (Google, Amazon, IBM) frequently impose regional locks, limiting global availability.